johnowhitaker/tglcourse/README.md

-too. <br> - ‘Can genereative landscape be real?’: Yes, if you subscribe to [David Chalmers ‘simulation realism’](https://www.thephilosopher1923.org/post/taking-simulation-seriously) ;)<br> - ‘Will it include stable diffusion?’: Yes, see lesson 14 - ‘Will we learn how to adapt these method to 3d?’: At some point I’d love to add more 3D related content - stay tuned for bonus notebooks once the craziness of the course launch calms down. - ‘I hope this includes generating text!’: It does!
-Lessons 9 - 11 deal with modelling sequences, and should set you up with everything you need to make models which can spew out AI-generated gibberish all day long. - ‘My question isn’t in the FAQs?’: OK, so I made this one up.
-But if you have a burning question, send it to me and I’ll add it here.
+too. <br> - ‘Can genereative landscape be real?’: Yes, if you subscribe to [David Chalmers ‘simulation realism’](https://www.thephilosopher1923.org/post/taking-simulation-seriously) ;)<br> - ‘Will it include stable diffusion?’: Yes, see lesson 14<br> - ‘Will we learn how to adapt these method to 3d?’: At some point I’d love to add more 3D related content - stay tuned for bonus notebooks once the craziness of the course launch calms down.<br> - ‘I hope this includes generating text!’: It does!
+Lessons 9 - 11 deal with modelling sequences, and should set you up with everything you need to make models which can spew out AI-generated gibberish all day long.<br> - ‘My question isn’t in the FAQs?’: OK, so I made this one up.
+But if you have a burning question, send it to me and I’ll add it here.<br>

 CI status:
 [![](https://github.com/johnowhitaker/tglcourse/actions/workflows/test.yaml/badge.svg)](https://github.com/johnowhitaker/tglcourse/actions/workflows/test.yaml)